-Who we are Who is providing this notice?
-Parametric Portfolio Associates LLC and our investment advisory affiliates ("Parametric") (see Investment Management Affiliates definition below) What we do How does Parametric protect my personal information?
-To protect your personal information from unauthorized access and use, we use security measures that comply with federal law.
+What we do How does Parametric protect my personal information?
+G G How does Parametric collect my personal information?
+Parametric Portfolio Associates LLC and our investment advisory affiliates ("Parametric") (see Investment Management Affiliates definition below) To protect your personal information from unauthorized access and use, we use security measures that comply with federal law.
 These measures include computer safeguards and secured files and buildings.
 We have policies governing the proper handling of customer information by personnel and requiring third parties that provide support to adhere to appropriate security standards with respect to such information.
-How does Parametric collect my personal information?
-We collect your personal information, for example, when you open an account or make deposits or withdrawals from your account buy securities from us or make a wire transfer give us your contact information We also collect your personal information from others, such as credit bureaus, affiliates, or other companies.
-Why can't I limit all sharing?
-Federal law gives you the right to limit only sharing for affiliates' everyday business purposes-information about your creditworthiness affiliates from using your information to market to you sharing for non-affiliates to market to you State laws and individual companies may give you additional rights to limit sharing.
+We collect your personal information, for example, when you open an account or make deposits or withdrawals from your account What we do How does Parametric protect my personal information?
+G G How does Parametric collect my personal information? ("Parametric") (see Investment Management Affiliates definition below) To protect your personal information from unauthorized access and use, we use security measures that comply with federal law.
+These measures include computer safeguards and secured files and buildings.
+We have policies governing the proper handling of customer information by personnel and requiring third parties that provide support to adhere to appropriate security standards with respect to such information.
+We collect your personal information, for example, when you How does Parametric protectTny personal information?ugcgrredsHow does Parametric collectWny personal information?• use security measures that comply with federal law.
+These measures include computer safeguards and secured files and buildings.
+We have policies governing the proper handling of customer information by personnel and requiring third parties that provide support to adhere to appropriate security standards with respect to such information.
+We collect your personal information, for example, when you my personal information? use security measures that comply with federal law.
+These measures include computer safeguards and secured files and buildings.
+We have policies governing the proper handling of customer information by personnel and requiring third parties that provide support to adhere to appropriate security standards with respect to such information.
+We collect your personal information, for example, when you my personal information? • • • S Federal law gives you the right to limit only sharing for affiliates' everyday business purposes-information about your creditworthiness affiliates from using your information to market to you sharing for non-affiliates to market to you State laws and individual companies may give you additional rights to limit sharing.
 See below for more on your rights under state law.
-Definitions Investment Management Affiliates Parametric's Investment Management Affiliates include registered investment advisers, registered broker-dealers, and registered and unregistered funds.
-Investment Management Affiliates does not include entities associated with Morgan Stanley Wealth Management, such as Morgan Stanley Smith Barney LLC and Morgan Stanley & Co.
-Companies related by common ownership or control.
-They can be finance and nonfinancial companies.
+Definitions nvestment Management P Affiliates a Ir M Parametric's Investment Management Affiliates include registered investment advisers, registered broker-dealers, and registered and unregistered funds. nvestment Management Affiliates does not include entities associated with Morgan Stanley Wealth Management, such as Morgan Stanley Smith Barney LLC and Morgan Stanley & Co.
+Affiliates C Companies related by common ownership or control.
+They can be financial and nonfinancial companies.
 Our affiliates include companies with a Morgan Stanley name and financial companies such as Morgan Stanley Smith Barney LLC and Morgan Stanley & Co.
-Non-affiliates Companies not related by common ownership or control.
-They can be financial and nonfinancial companies.
-Parametric does not share with non-affiliates so they can market to ye Joint marketing A formal agreement between nonaffiliated financial companies that together market financial products or services to you. • Parametric doesn't jointly market
+Companies not related by common ownership or control.
+They can be inancial and nonfinancial companies.
+Parametric does not share with non-affiliates so they can market to you.
+5 A formal agreement between nonaffiliated financial companies that together market financial products or services to you.
+Parametric doesn't jointly market Other important information on residents with Non-affiliates unless you provide us with your written consent to share such information.
+California: Except as permitted by law, we will not share personal information we collect about California residents with Non-affiliates and we will limit sharing such personal information with our Affiliates to comply with California privacy laws that apply to us.